Tours, Attractions and Things To Do in Istra

 The settlement of Voskresenskoye, named in 1589 in honor of a church located in the town, was the predecessor of modern Istra.
 The town did not truly begin to develop until New Jerusalem Monastery was founded here in 1656.
 In 1781 the settlement was renamed Voskresensk and received the status of a county town.
 In 1930 it was renamed Istra after the adjacent river.
 A two-month German occupation of Istra in late 1941 wreaked extensive damage to the city and monastery, and although the Soviets made plans to transform Istra into a resort town this idea was never carried out.

-Sights of Istra
+Attractions of Istra

 The main pride of Istra is Resurrection New Jerusalem Monastery, founded by Patriarch Nikon in 1656.
 It serves as a second Holy Land and is regarded as a brilliant example of Russian architecture.
 Its grounds are filled with churches, towers and other buildings named after holy places, including Zion Tower, Gethsemane Garden and Siloam Baptismal.
 The main church, Resurrection Cathedral, is an architectural copy of Jerusalem’s Church of the Holy Sepulchre.